-We go.
-We step out in faith each day.
+So it is that we go in faith each day.
 This is not a blind faith that doesn't look first-even Jesus tells us to count the cost of any enterprise.
-But we step out in faith-faith in our plans, faith in our families, our friends, our colleagues, faith in ourselves.
+But we step out in faith-trusting in our plans, in our families, our friends, our colleagues, our church, in ourselves.

-We step out, we go, with faith in the God who still says, do not be afraid.
+We go, with faith in the God who still says, do not be afraid.